mrabdulrrahimklis/mrabdulrrahimklis/README.md

 # 💫 About Me:
-I am a highly skilled full-stack engineer with over 8 years of experience working on international projects.
+I am a highly skilled full-stack engineer with over 10 years of experience working on international projects.
 As a team lead, I have successfully managed teams of developers, ensuring high-quality deliverables within strict deadlines.
-I have expertise in various programming languages and frameworks, including but not limited to JavaScript, React, Node.js, Flutter, and Golang.
+I have expertise in various programming languages and frameworks, including but not limited to JS/TS, React, Vue, Angular, Node.js, Flutter, and Rust.

 Apart from my work, I have a passion for martial arts and chess.
 I find that practicing martial arts not only challenges me physically but also helps me develop mental toughness and discipline.
 Similarly, playing chess challenges me mentally and helps me develop critical thinking and problem-solving skills.